-One of the most widely used model-free RL techniques is Q-Learning proposed by Watkins [27].
-It is an off-policy method where the policy is updated based on the best possible future scenario, in contrast to its on-policy counterpart State-action-reward-state-action (SARSA) [28] that takes into account what actually happens after an action is taken for policy updating.
-However, given a highly dynamic vehicular environment and discrete action set in our problem, it is applicable and practical to consider it as stateless instead of its classical counterpart, which can dramatically reduce the number of Q-values needed for estimation by the learning agent, thereby potentially reducing the number of trials needed for it to learn a mature strategy and improving the adaptability of RL-based cognitive devices (e.g., RSUs).
-The MAB model is a single-state model [11] with no state transitions (i.e., stateless).
+Given a highly dynamic vehicular environment and discrete action set in our problem, it is applicable and practical to consider it as stateless instead of its classical counterpart, which can dramatically reduce the number of Q-values needed for estimation by the learning agent, thereby potentially reducing the number of trials needed for it to learn a mature strategy and improving the adaptability of RL-based cognitive devices (e.g., RSUs).
+The MAB model is a single-state model [13] with no state transitions (i.e., stateless).
 While it has been widely used and proven to be effective in areas such as ad placement, computer game-playing, etc., its application in vehicular networks seems to be more limited.
-Dai et al. [29] proposed a multi-armed bandit learning algorithm called Utility-table based Learning to solve the distributed task assignment problem in a MEC-empowered vehicular network.
-The work in [30] focused on task caching problems in the edge cloud.
+Dai et al. [32] proposed a multiarmed bandit learning algorithm called Utility-table based Learning to solve the distributed task assignment problem in a MEC-empowered vehicular network.
+The work in [33] focused on task caching problems in the edge cloud.
 The authors proposed an intelligent task caching algorithm based on a multi-armed bandit algorithm and evaluated its benefits in task latency performance.
-Authors of [31] discussed the potential of using a MAB problem in future 5G small-cell networks as well as its applications and future research directions.
-A detailed example of using a MAB model for energy-efficient small cell activation in 5G networks has been provided in [31].
-Xu et al. [32] investigated collaborative caching problems in small-cell networks by learning the cache strategies directly at small base stations online by utilizing multi-agent MAB.
+Authors of [34] discussed the potential of using a MAB problem in future 5G small-cell networks as well as its applications and future research directions.
+A detailed example of using a MAB model for energy-efficient small cell activation in 5G networks has been provided in [34].
+Xu et al. [35] investigated collaborative caching problems in smallcell networks by learning learn the cache strategies directly at small base stations online by utilizing multi-agent MAB.

 The uncertainty associated with learning models has attracted significant attention.
-Subjective logic first proposed in [14] has emerged as an effective method for uncertainty evaluation.
-The work in [16] used a subjective logic framework to solve bandit problems, where the action selection is based on sampling the multinomial opinion over the action set.
+Subjective logic first proposed in [16] has emerged as an effective method for uncertainty evaluation.
+The work in [18] used a subjective logic framework to solve bandit problems, where the action selection is based on sampling the multinomial opinion over the action set.
 They quantified the overall uncertainty of the proposed system with the entropy of the categorical distribution.
-The authors in [33] argued that Beta distribution and subjective logic are isomorphic in terms of fusion while finding the equivalence between uncertainty and entropy of Beta models.
-It has also been used for assessing uncertainty in deep networks as studied in [17] and [18].
+The authors in [36] argued that Beta distribution and subjective logic are isomorphic in terms of fusion, while finding the equivalence between uncertainty and entropy of Beta models.
+It has also been used for assessing uncertainty in deep networks as studied in [19] and [20].

-Despite the benefit of proactive caching and the potential of the MAB, to the best of our knowledge, there are no studies focused on the problem of applying MAB to predict the next RSU for proactive caching.
+Despite all the benefits of active caching for user experience and the potential of the MAB, to the best of our knowledge, there are no studies focused on the problem of applying MAB to select the next RSU for proactive caching.
 In addition, no one has studied the uncertainty of these systems so far.
-We believe this area is worth more investigation.
+We believe this area is worth more investigations.